Frequently asked questions about orthodontics

 My teenager is too embarrassed to wear braces.
 Are there any other options?

-Yes, there are other options such as Invisalign Teen.
+Yes, there are other options such as Invisalign for teens.
 This is the version of Invisalign specifically designed for the self-conscious teenager as it uses the clear plastic aligners which are virtually invisible.
 However, the type of orthodontic treatment that is most suitable depends on the extent of the work required.
 Book your teenager in for a free consultation with us and we can outline the best treatment options available.

 Why is orthodontic treatment so expensive?

 Orthodontic treatment is very specialised and requires a great deal of care.
 Although orthodontic treatment can be expensive, we advise you look at it in terms of the investment you are making.
 We also have payment plans available to help make the cost of treatment more affordable.

 What is a retainer?